cs231n/cs231n.github.io/rnn.md

 h_t = tanh(W_{hh}h_{t-1} + W_{xh}x_t)
 $$

-We can base predictions on top of $$h$$, for example, by using just another matrix projection on top of the hidden state.
+We can base predictions on top of $$h_t$$ by using just another matrix projection on top of the hidden state.
 This is the simplest complete case in which you can wire up a neural network:

 $$